-The standard backsplash in the kitchen -- the area on the wall above the countertops but beneath the cabinets -- generally runs between 15 and 18 inches tall for people of average heights, but more often than not, the backsplash is an afterthought and often is much shorter because of this.
+The standard backsplash in the kitchen, the area on the wall above the countertops but beneath the cabinets, generally runs between 15 and 18 inches tall for people of average heights.
+But more often than not, the backsplash is an afterthought and often is much shorter because of this.
 Bottom line: No set rules exist as to how high to place the backsplash.
-In the end, make the backsplash as tall as necessary to fit your budget, the height of those who use the kitchen and your personal aesthetic.
+In the end, make the backsplash height as tall as necessary to fit your budget, the height of those who use the kitchen and your personal aesthetic.

 Behind the Stove